MUCodeAcademy/learning-tracker/api routes.md

 #### Lessons Routes

-GET `'/api/lessons/all'` - gets all lessons
+* GET `'/api/lessons/all'` - gets all lessons
-POST `'/api/lessons/new'` - creates a new lesson.
-Requires cohortid, topicid, title, week, and day PUT `'/api/lessons/edit'` - updates a lesson.
+* POST `'/api/lessons/new'` - creates a new lesson.
+Requires cohortid, topicid, title, week, and day
+* PUT `'/api/lessons/edit'` - updates a lesson.
 Requires cohortid, topicid, title, week, day, and the id of the lesson.
-DELETE `'/api/lessons/delete/:id'` - deletes lesson with a given id
+* DELETE `'/api/lessons/delete/:id'` - deletes lesson with a given id

+#### Retention Routes

+* GET `'/api/retention/all'` - gets ALL student retention ratings
+* GET `'/api/retention/student/:id'` - get all retention ratings for a given student
+* GET `'/api/retention/cohort/:id'` - get all retention ratings for all students in a given cohort
+* POST `'/api/retention/new'` - creates a new retention entry.  requires userid(of the student), lessonid, topicid, instructorid, studentrating and teacherrating
+* POST `'/api/retention/topic/'` - get retention ratings by topic.
+Requires a cohortid and a topicid.
+* PUT `'/api/retention/update'` - updates a retention rating.
+Requires the retention record id, userid, lessonid, topicid, instructorid,studentrating, and teacherrating
+* DELETE `'/api/retention/delete/:id'` - deletes a rating with the given record id